Gradient estimators for parameter inference in discrete stochastic kinetic models: Gradient Estimation in Gillespie SSA for Steady-State Observables

-We assume that the total molecule numbers of~A and~B are conserved, and the system volume~$V$ is fixed.
-The number of bimolecular complexes~A-B at time $t$ is denoted by $N(t)$.
+For this process, it is straightforward to compute the probability distribution over the entire state space, providing an exact reference against which the simulation output and its gradients can be compared (Appendix \ref{APsec:bima}).
+We assume that the total molecule numbers of~A and~B, $N_{\rm A}^{\rm tot}$ and $N_{\rm B}^{\rm tot}$, are conserved, and the system volume~$V$ is fixed; the number of bimolecular complexes~A-B after $s$ Gillespie steps is denoted by $N_s$.
 For simplicity, we set the association rate to $k_{\rm on}=1$ and treat the dissociation rate~$k_{\rm off} = k$ as the only free parameter.
-The system converges to a steady state distribution (Fig.~\ref{fig:bima_overview_step}a--b), with the dissociation rate~$k$ controlling both the steady-state number of complexes and the relaxation timescale.
-Smaller values of~$k$ lead to a higher number of bimolecular complexes and a slower approach to steady state.
+The system converges to a steady-state distribution (Fig.~\ref{fig:bima_overview_step}a--b), and the dissociation rate~$k$ controls the steady-state number of complexes, with smaller values of~$k$ resulting in a higher number of A-B. The steady-state distribution is obtained by sampling $N_s$ via the Gillespie SSA, binning the outcomes, and weighting each bin in the histogram by the lifetime of the corresponding state (analogous to Eq.~\eqref{eq:steady_state_average}).
+The total number of Gillespie steps $s$ is chosen sufficiently large to ensure that the stationary distribution of $N_s$ is reached for all parameter values considered.

-Since the trajectory~$N(t,k)$ is clearly sensitive to the value of~$k$, we can also consider the inverse problem of inferring the reference parameter~$k_{\rm ref}$ from a set of trajectories~$N(t, k_{\rm ref})$.
-To this end, we define a loss function that measures the relative deviation between the average number of complexes at a fixed time obtained at parameters~$k$ and $k_{\rm ref}$,